Lyra-AI-Team/ServeSmart/README.md

 </div>

 ## Search Product
-The second tab provides a search product feature.
+The third tab provides a search product feature.
 Here’s how it works:
 1. Enter the product name you want to buy and search it.
 2. Don't forget learn the ID of the meal you will buy.